Chinese Evergreen Leaf Curl — Temperature, Water Stress, or Pests

 Thrips feeding on developing leaves

-Because Chinese Evergreen produces new leaves from multiple low crowns rather than a single tall growing point, thrips damage often shows up on more than one stem at once if several crowns are infested simultaneously.
-Feeding occurs while the leaf is still furled at the base; once it opens, the tissue is already distorted — curled, silver-streaked, or edged irregularly — while older leaves elsewhere on the plant remain unaffected.
-Black thrips frass on the silver-damaged areas confirms the diagnosis.
+Because Chinese Evergreen produces new leaves from multiple low crowns rather than a single tall growing point, thrips damage often shows up on more than one stem at once if several crowns become infested simultaneously.
+Feeding occurs while the leaf is still furled and developing at the base; once the leaf opens, the tissue is already distorted — curled, streaked with silver or bronze, or irregularly edged — while older leaves elsewhere on the plant remain entirely unaffected.
+Fine black thrips frass visible on the silver-damaged tissue is a reliable confirming sign, distinguishing this cause from cold or water stress.

 How to Fix It

-Is the curl on new/emerging leaves, with older leaves fine?
-Inspect the crown for thrips.
-Shake a suspect leaf over white paper — thrips will drop onto it.
+Check whether the curl is on new or emerging leaves specifically, with older leaves unaffected.
+If so, inspect the crown closely for thrips.
+Shake a suspect leaf firmly over white paper — thrips will drop onto it and be visible as tiny dark specks.
 Treat with insecticidal soap or spinosad if confirmed.

-Is the curl on leaves nearest a window or vent?
-That points to cold exposure — move the whole plant at least a few feet from the glass or the draft and keep the room above 60°F from then on.
-Curled leaves that are already damaged typically won't fully relax again, but leaves that emerge afterward, once every crown is out of the cold, should unfurl normally.
+Check whether the curl is concentrated on leaves nearest a window or vent.
+That points toward cold exposure, so relocate the whole plant well clear of the glass or draft and don't let the room dip below the mid-60s going forward.
+Curled leaves that are already damaged typically won't fully relax again, but leaves that emerge afterward, once every crown is clear of the cold source, should unfurl normally.

-After resolving the cause: damaged leaves may not fully uncurl, but new growth emerging after the correction should be normal.
+After resolving whichever cause applies, understand that already-damaged leaves may not fully uncurl or fully lose the discoloration, but new growth emerging after the correction should be normal in both shape and color.

 Prevention

-• Keep the whole clump above 60°F — check every crown individually after a cold snap, since one stem can show curl while its neighbors look fine
+- Keep the whole clump above 60°F, checking every crown individually after any cold snap, since one stem can show curl while its neighbors look entirely fine

-• Check soil moisture every 7 days and water before severe dehydration occurs
+- Check soil moisture roughly every 7 days and water before severe dehydration sets in, rather than waiting for visible curl or collapse

 Quick Summary